 Service Level Expectations (SLEs) for a registry are normally based on specific transactions sent by a client to the registry.
 The metric for that transaction is generally of the form of “Transaction A must complete within X period Y percent of the time measured over Z”, for example, “a root zone update must complete within 72 hours 95% of the time measured on a monthly basis”.
 These SLE metrics are based on the following current assumptions:

-There currently is a five stage process for all change requests (notification is implicit in each stage):
+The current process is simplified to five key stages for all change requests (notification is implicit in each stage):

 Confirm the details of the change;